Weekly Top 40 Pages Produced & Compiled by:

-This weblog in no way officially represents Billboard Magazine, CashBox, Radio & Record, American Top 40, or any published or broadcast media for which these posting are representative of.
-The ‘Weekly Top 40’ is independent of all advertising, outside of WordPress and any advertising they wish to include without cooperation or regard of our sole publication, and is not posted for the purpose, or intent of profit from advertising or its viewers.
+WEEKLY TOP 40 is an independent venture of its authors and editors, and in no way officially represents, or are associated with Billboard Magazine, CashBox, Radio & Record, American Top 40, or any published or broadcast media for which these posting are representative of.
+The ‘Weekly Top 40’ is independent of all advertising, outside of WordPress and any advertising they wish to include without cooperation or regard of the sole publication, and is not posted for the purpose, or with the intent of profit from advertising or from donations by visitors.